capitalism-sudo/pla-multi-checker/README.md

 * Feature: Bot command to install emoji pack in a discord server
 * Feature: Add a filtering class to enable complex filters instead of a set of flags
 * Feature: Save statistics and display aggregate stats.
 Examples include: pokemon encounters, mark #s, shiny #s, etc.
+* Feature: Use the bot "activity" to update how many overworld pokemon have been scanned
 * Feature: include watchers to ping alongside filters.
 Is this useful for a bot attached to a single switch?
+* Feature: Make changing the formatting on the event cards easy for non-technical users.